 Andrea Pinna is a research fellow at the University of Cagliari.

 His field of research concerns the study of blockchain technology and its applications.
-The topics of interest include the study of smart contracts, the engineering aspects concerning the development of software based on blockchain and the enhancement of the social, economic and environmental impact that the use of this technology can bring, in the Software.
+The topics of interest include the study of smart contracts, and the software engineering aspects concerning the development of software based on blockchain and the enhancement of the social, economic and environmental impact.
 He also dealt with the study of Bitcoin’s blockchain data by analyzing the networks and behaviors of the users who use them.